MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

          |Signature| If your organization requires a registration authority, provide a signing certificate for this request. |

       1. Once the information has been provided in the Certificate Properties wizard, the warning hyperlink from earlier disappears.
       1. Select **Enroll to create the certificate**.
-If there is an error, please consult your AD or certificate team.
+If there's an error, consult your AD or certificate team.
       1. If successful, the status will read **Succeeded** and a new certificate will be placed in the Personal/Certificates store.
 5. If these actions were taken on the intended recipient of the certificate, proceed to the next steps.
 6. Otherwise, export the new certificate from the machine and copy to the next.